W427697/Discord-/code/frameworks/nextjs/README.md

 #### Default Navigation Context

-The default values on the stubbed navigation context are as follows (see [globals](https://storybook.js.org/docs/react/essentials/toolbars-and-globals#globals) for more details on how globals work)
+The default values on the stubbed navigation context are as follows:

 ```ts
 const defaultNavigationContext = {